gsportelli/dark-high-contrast-accent-switcher/README.md

 ## Accent Previews

-Below are previews of each accent in action using the **Dark High Contrast** theme.
+Below are previews of some accents in action using the **Dark High Contrast** theme.

 | Default | Emerald | Fuchsia |
 |--------|---------|---------|